Edeka Future Market

 Completion

-ZRS Architekten Ingenieure were commissioned by the food wholesaler EDEKA to plan an innovative and ecologically sustainable local supply centre in timber construction – the “EDEKA Future Market” – in Nauen, Brandenburg.
-The building is to be developed and implemented as a prototype that represents the company’s sustainability concept of climate-friendly management through a sustainable and resource-optimised construction method.
+ZRS Architekten Ingenieure was commissioned by EDEKA to design an innovative and environmentally sustainable local supply centre in timber construction – the “EDEKA Future Market” – in Nauen, Brandenburg.
+The building was developed and realized as a prototype, intended to test approaches for future buildings.